richardtguy/flic-hue/README.md

 - Press and hold any button to switch off all lights

-- To turn on a group of lights when a button is single-clicked, add the button and a list of light IDs to the 'groups' file.
-Light IDs can be obtained by querying the /lights resource on the hue bridge.
+- To turn on a group of lights when a button is single-clicked, add the button and a list of light names to the 'groups' file.
+Light names can be obtained by querying the /lights resource on the hue bridge, or are visible on the hue smartphone app.
 ```
 {
     "80:e4:da:71:36:f6": {
         "group": [
-            4,
+            "Dining table",
-            5,
+            "Kitchen 1",
-            6
+            "Kitchen 2"
         ]
     }
 }